-Solution of Hamilton-Jacobi-Bellman equation (\ref{BelEq}) can be obtained via backward calculation after discretisation and transition to finite differences; see examples in \cite{BLM} and \cite{BD1}.
+Hamilton-Jacobi-Bellman equation (\ref{BelEq}) can be solved via backward calculation after discretization and transition to finite differences; see examples in \cite{BLM}.
 However, for a large $n+2m$, numerical implementation will be challenging.

-The dimension of the HJB equation is defined by the number of factors captured by the model.
-If $\phi\equiv 0$, $p(t)$ is non-random and $\log S(t)$ is a Brownian motion, then we can select $n=1$ and $m=0$.
-In this case, the state space will be two dimensional (for brevity, the case of non-random $p$ was excluded in the model described above).
-If $m=1$ (i.e. we consider one battery only), and if $(\log p(t),\log S)$ is a 2D Brownian motion, then $n=2$.
+The dimension of the HJB equation is defined by the number of factors used in the model.
+For example, if $\phi\equiv 0$, $p(t)$ is non-random, and if $S(t)$ can be modelled via a one-dimensional equation, then we can select $n=1$ and $m=0$.
+In this case, the state space will be two dimensional.
+Another example: if $m=1$ (i.e. we consider one battery only), and if $(p(t),S(t))$ can be modelled by two dimensional equation, then $n=2$.
 In this case, the dimension of the state space is $n+2m+1=5$.
 Note that modelling of energy prices and the production rate is a non-trivial task and may require rather a large number of factors \cite{H4}.

 We address some possible ways to overcome the problem of high dimension in Section \ref{secD} below.